nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 ## Item 49: Understand the behavior of the new-handler

 When `operator new` can't satisfy a memory allocation request, it throws an exception.
-Before `operator new` throws an exception, it calls a client specifiable error-handling function called a **new-handler**.
+Before it throws the exception, it calls a client specifiable error-handling function called a **<font color='blue'>new-handler</font>**.
 To specify the out-of-memory-handling function, clients call `set_new_handler`, a standard library function declared in `<new>`:

 ```c++
 namespace std {